Having a tough time coming up with blog post ideas?

 You could simply ask a question and jot a few quick thoughts you have on the topic and then invite readers to comment on their opinions.
 This will take you about 10 minutes at the most to create.

 Not everyone realizes this, but I use Private Label Rights content when writing many of my blog posts.
-I actually use PLR a lot.
+I actually use PLR more than you might think.
+I love it because it not only gives me some great blog post ideas, it helps me get my blog posts written faster.

-Here are a examples of blog posts I’ve written using PLR:
+These are examples of blog posts I’ve written using PLR:

 Have a plan for what to write each and every week